|Early Stage Researcher (Marie Skłodowska-Curie ITN) in the Department of Geography|

 I am particularly interested in the connection between Archaeology and Earth Sciences, especially concerning the interactions between past societies and their environments.
 I think an interdisciplinary approach is essential not only for archaeological or environmental research, but for all fields of scientific research.

-At the moment, I have a PhD position as Early Stage Researcher in the Marie Skłodowska-Curie Innovative Training Network (ITN) "i-CONN" together with 14 other Early Stage researchers all over Europe.
+At the moment, I am doing my PhD as Early Stage Researcher in the Marie Skłodowska-Curie Innovative Training Network (ITN) "i-CONN" together with 14 other Early Stage researchers all over Europe.
 The network aims to develop new approaches in the field of Connectivity Science through an international and interdisciplinary research team.

 My project is concerned with the significance of networks for past socities.
-The aim is to reconstruct potential route systems in Mesopotamia and Turkey using agent-based modelling and then analyse the outputs with social and ecological network analyses.
+The aim is to investigate route systems in Mesopotamia and Turkey with computational methods including social network analysis and agent-based modelling.
 With this approach I want to evaluate how the connectivity manifested in route networks influenced the resilience of societies to external or internal disturbances.

 - Landscape archaeology